 8. The Clifton Suspension Bridge in England has seen its share of suicides since it opened in 1864.
 But thanks to her attire, one lady who jumped in 1885 was very lucky.
 After an argument with her boyfriend, Sarah Ann Henley jumped off of the Clifton intending, obviously, to end her life.
 But thanks to the Victorian fashion trends, she was wearing a couple of layers of petticoats and skirts and undergarments, and the wind caught them just right as she was falling and acted kind of like a parachute.
 Seriously!
 She suffered some injuries but none too serious and lived to be 84 years old.

-9. Just earlier this year, a despondent man drove off a cliff at Colorado National Monument.
-But he didn't quite make it to the bottom of the canyon "“ his van got stuck on an outcropping of rock that prevented it from falling.
+9. In 2009, a despondent man drove off a cliff at Colorado National Monument.
+But he didn't quite make it to the bottom of the canyon—his van got stuck on an outcropping of rock that prevented it from falling.
 The man called 911 and was rescued.